WD Black SN770 Vs. Samsung 990 PRO: DRAM-less Versus Flagship

 Sequential performance according to CrystalDiskMark follows the same pattern, with the Samsung 990 Pro being about 35–40% ahead of the WD Black SN770.

 On the other hand, the most common workload for the average office or gaming PC is not orderly transfers of large files.
 That’s why performance with small chunks of random data is usually a better proxy for everyday performance.
-The Samsung flagship is nevertheless substantially ahead of the SN770 here.
+However, and as you may have expected, Samsung flagship is nevertheless substantially ahead of the SN770 here.

 Latency (Anvil’s Storage Utilities)